-Campus Portal is a web-based tool that provides students and parents with access to important student information.
-It allows parents and students to view student registration, schedules, attendance, assignment, and grade information.
-Interim Progress Reports and Report Cards are available on Campus Portal.
-In addition, the course scheduling process is completed through Campus Portal with assistance from the school counselors.
+Home Access Center (HAC) is a web-based tool that provides students and parents with access to important student information.
+HAC allows parents and students to view student registration, schedules, attendance, assignment, and grade information.
+Interim Progress Reports and Report Cards are available on Home Access Center.
+In addition, the course scheduling process is completed through Home Access Center with assistance from the school counselors.
 Parents and students are assigned unique usernames and passwords.
-If you have lost or forgotten the username or password, you can contact the School Counseling Office for assistance.
+If you have lost or forgotten the username or password, you may use the "Forgot Username/Password" function or contact the School Counseling Office for assistance.
 We encourage you to use this valuable resource, in addition to communication with teachers and school counselors to monitor student academic progress.